M.A. in Theology, Ministry, and Mission

-On the MA in Theology, Mission, and Ministry you will explore and engage with the teachings and traditions of the Christian Church through a balance of academic study and practical application.
+On the M.A. in Theology, Mission, and Ministry, validated by Durham University, you will explore and engage with the teachings and traditions of the Christian Church through a balance of academic study and practical application.
 This exciting course will give you a grounding in practical theology and biblical studies, then allow you to tailor your study to suit your interests or background – whether practical theology, doctrine, Old Testament, New Testament, spirituality, mission, or church history.
 Within your chosen subjects, there will be much freedom for you to concentrate on your own specific areas of interest or root your study in your own situation or locality.

 Whatever your background, the programme will encourage you to understand, critique, and develop your daily discipleship and ministerial practice through study and reflection.

 The M.A.
 Theology, Ministry and Mission is a Durham University postgraduate degree delivered through St Padarn’s Institute.
 This flexible programme has been designed with the busy life of those working in mind, both lay people and ordained ministers.
 It is, therefore, a part-time course (two years plus dissertation) that is split between three-day residentials, online provision, and day courses.
 Students will enjoy challenging and interactive teaching and learning strategies.

 Two of the residentials will take place from Monday to Wednesday at our site in Cardiff, where we enjoy an extensive library and well-equipped teaching rooms.
 You are welcome to worship alongside members of our theological college in our attractive chapel.